We know questions may come up when you are applying your benefits to your education. We're here to help.

 What if I do not officially withdraw from the University?

 Students who do not officially withdraw from the University do not receive refunds of tuition/fees and will receive grades of "F" in all courses.

-If a student wants to drop some (but not all) courses, a student can do so online via Campus Connection, but must send a copy of the military orders to the Registrar's Office and Veteran & Nontraditional Student Services to ensure an accurate refund for tuition and fees, depending on enrollment status once adjusted.
+If a student wants to drop some (but not all) courses, a student can do so online via Campus Connection, but must send a copy of the military orders to the Registrar's Office and Veteran & Military Services to ensure an accurate refund for tuition and fees, depending on enrollment status once adjusted.